-The Mighty Five are just a flight away.
-With Las Vegas as your base, road trippers can see all five of Utah’s national parks.
-It’s hard to believe that just a few hours north of the Strip, travelers can be splashing their feet down Zion’s legendary trail, the Narrows.
-Drive a few hours more and then its the pink-hued spires of Bryce Canyon.
+Utah is home to the Mighty Five, U.S. National Park standouts like Arches, Bryce Canyon and Zion National Parks.
+The best thing about Utah’s National Parks is you can road trip to each in about a week.
+With Las Vegas as your base, travelers can fly in and grab a rental car.
+It’s hard to believe that just a few hours north of the Strip, travelers can splash their feet down Zion’s legendary trail, the Narrows.
+Drive a few hours more, and then it’s the pink-hued spires of Bryce Canyon.
 Then there’s Arches and the fruit trees of Capitol Reef.
-Pick up a rental car then load it full of road trip snacks to see the majestic beauty of Utah’s National Parks.
 Here is the Best Utah National Park Itinerary from Las Vegas.

-A word about reservations, lodging and camping reservations are essential at all times of the year.
-Most of Utah is sparcely populated and the towns are generally small with limited rooms.
-Packing food for your road trip is aslo a good idea, especially for lunch and snacks.
+A word about reservations: lodging and camping reservations are essential at all times of the year.
+Most of Utah is sparsely populated, and the towns are generally small with limited rooms.
+Packing food for your road trip is also a good idea, especially for lunch and snacks.
 Las Vegas offers the most selecion.
 St. George along Interstate 15 is another option.

-Since this trip enters several national parks, an America the Beautiful annual NPS pass is a good idea.
-It is available online for purchase at parks or online.
+Since this trip involves several national parks, an America the Beautiful annual NPS pass is a good idea.
+The annual pass costs $80 and can be purchased at parks or online.

 Utah National Park Itinerary from Las Vegas